Tesla to launch Shanghai production this year

 Tesla has now officially placed the foundation stone for the so-called Gigafactory 3 in China, which will produce both batteries and the electric vehicles in which they will be used in future.
 The plan is to complete construction by this summer.

 CEO Elon Musk was further speaking of launching production in the facility before the end of the year, with Model 3 vehicles being the first product targeted.
-The time plan is as ambitious we have grown to expect from the Californian company.
-Musk did add that serious production would pick up in 2020.
+The time plan is as ambitious as we have grown to expect from the Californian company.
+Musk did add that serial production would pick up in 2020.

-— Starman Ben (@Ben757677) January 7, 2019
+— Starman Ben (@Starman_Ben) January 7, 2019

 As reported, a photo of a Model 3 with the charging connectors for the Chinese market is already circulating on the net.
 Background: The charging connectors of the Model 3 were adapted for the European and Chinese market.
-In China, Tesla is using the same charging system on their superchargers as in Europe.
+In China, Tesla is using the same charging system as in Europe.
 However, the Chinese government has introduced the GB/T 20234 standard for the public fast-charging network.
-As a result, Tesla reacted and presented a new charging connection design for the Model S and Model X in October 2017, which showed two parallel connections with the Chinese standard and the previously used Type 2 face.
-Tesla will also deliver Model 3 in China with both charging interfaces.
+As a result, Tesla reacted and presented a new charging connection design for the Model S and Model X in October 2017, which showed two parallel connections with the Chinese standard and the previously used Type 2 interface.
+Tesla will also deliver Model 3 in China with both charging options.